rickson-simoes/RateMovie.API/README.md

 # 🎬 Movie.API
-An application built with **ASP.NET Core** following **DDD (Domain-Driven Design)** architecture for managing movies.
+An ASP.NET Core application designed with Domain-Driven Design (DDD) principles to manage movie critics.
-The system allows adding, listing movies and editing.
+It supports adding, listing, editing, and deleting movies, as well as generating PDF and Excel reports.

 ## 🚀 Features